Bira/octopus-carnival/_drafts/lphr-scene-07.md

 security.
 Rosalia then goes around the market selling the bag of pearls piecemeal to various merchants.

-    We use the same rolls here, so $7200 for the lot.
+    [GM] We use the same rolls here, so $7200 for the lot.
 18 gold for simplicity, again split between the two.

 Once Jade meets them, they set off to an area just outside the Salt Gate.
 It's close enough to the Salt Works that it's unlikely to fail if Nan is there, and